Richard Cory-Wright

 Sir Richard Michael Cory-Wright, 4th Baronet (born 17 January 1944) is the 4th Baronet Cory-Wright.

 Sir Richard is the son of Captain Anthony John Julian Cory-Wright (1916-1944) and Susan Esterel Elwes.
 Captain Cory-Wright was the oldest son of Sir Geoffrey Cory-Wright, the 3rd Baronet Baronet Cory-Wright.
-Captain Cory-Wright was killed in action on 26 June 1944, aged 27, at Saint-Manvieu, Normandy in France, when Richard was only six months old.
+Captain Cory-Wright was killed in action on 26 June 1944, aged 27, at Saint-Manvieu, Normandy, in France, when Richard was only six months old.
 His mother remarried, in 1949, to Lt.-Col. Jocelyn Eustace Gurney.

 Richard Cory-Wright was educated at Eton College.
 He graduated with a BSc degree from Birmingham University in 1965.
 Richard Cory-Wright gained the rank of Lieutenant in the Leicestershire and Derbyshire Yeomanry.

 Richard Cory-Wright succeeded to the title of 4th Baronet Cory-Wright on 23 March 1969.
 He married Veronica Mary Bolton in 1976.
 Their children are: Roland Anthony Cory-Wright (born 1979); Jonathan James Cory-Wright (born 1981); and Felix Michael Cory-Wright (born 1986).
 They were divorced in 1994.
 Richard Cory-Wright married Helga Wright (née Godfrey) in 1998.
+They were divorced in 2025.